denniskuczynski/beanstalkd_view/README.md

 This environment variable can be specified per Rails environment.
 So for instance, the above code could be put into environments/development.rb

-This can be a comma separated list, e.g. 'beanstalk://localhost:11300,beanstalk://localhost:11400'

 Embedding in a Rails app
 ------------------------